ErlingSigurdson/Drv7SegQ595/README.md

 PCB (all KiCAD stuff) license note

-MCU explaining meaning early in the README text

 TODO: only one begin_*() method to choose

 TODO re how to use output() method: